granulatedsugar/granulatedsugar/README.md

   ### I'm a Systems & WMS Manager during the day and a Full-Stack Web Developer & Data Scientist at night.

-  - 👨‍💻 I’m currently working on my full-stack and machine learning portfolio
+  - 👨‍💻 I’m currently working on my machine learning portfolio
   - 📚 I’m currently learning nueral network and deep learning.
   - 💪🏼 Future Goals: Learn more and more stuff!
 Never stop creating new ideas.
   - ⚡ Fun fact: I love to play musical instruments 🎸 and polish coins🪙.